riceissa/breathing/doc.md

 However, in my experience, all the other buteyko resources are pretty much "you just sit there and relax your body and breathe lighter", and people will just go like "ok...... so you just sit there and relax and breathe? how hard can that be?"
 And I think this style of pedagogy will tend to disappoint people when they find out how tricky the practice actually is.
 Or people will just sit there and try to relax and breathe, and they won't make any progress because they do the exercise wrong?

+(Further rant on Buteyko pedagogy: some buteyko-oriented teachers don't emphasize relaxation enough.
+You really do not want to restrict your breathing by tensing up more; that's just going to make the air hunger worse.
+The Russian-lineage buteyko practitioners tend to be better in this regard, as they make sure to tell you to relax as you reduce your breathing.
+However, the problem with buteyko pedagogy in general is that it's not really tailored to people with air hunger, so it just kind of assumes you can do the exercises or can take your CP.
+People with air hunger issues (including myself) can find it very hard to measure their CP.
+Notice that in this document, this main practice is to be done _after_ you're already nasal breathing, _after_ you've gotten comfortable with short breath holds, etc. And this is considered the most gentle of the buteyko exercises, so if this was a buteyko document, it would be the first exercise that would be taught.
+When you have air hunger, the gentler the better.)

 If you have trouble relaxing your exhale or knowing whether you are relaxing your exhale, try the [Intermittent technique: Double inhale technique] or try artificially slowing down just the first part of your exhale.
 These two techniques should give you an easier time relaxing the exhale so you will know what relaxation feels like.

 note that i use the word "silent" rather than "quiet" because for a long time i thought my breathing was quiet, but it turned out my breathing was still making quite a bit of noise compared to what i _could_ do. i don't want others to make the same mistake i did. if your hearing is normal, you should not be able to hear your breathing. if you are hard of hearing, then maybe get someone else to check for you.